Untreated Cataracts: Symptoms, Risks, and Why You Should Act Early

 Hypermature Cataracts

-Cataracts that remain undetected and/or untreated for too long can develop into hypermature cataracts, an advanced form of the condition that’s very difficult to treat.
+Undetected and/or untreated cataracts can develop into hypermature cataracts, an advanced form of the condition that’s very difficult to treat.
 Hypermature cataracts are pearly white, rather than just cloudy, and they contain fluid.

 Treatments for Cataracts